Opportunity Attacks in D&D 5e (Updated for the 2024 Rules)

 Understanding Opportunity Attacks

-Opportunity attacks, also known as “attacks of opportunity,” occur when a hostile creature moves out of your reach without disengaging.
-As an experienced adventurer, capitalizing on these moments can turn the tide of battle in your favor.
-However, it is crucial to understand the rules surrounding opportunity attacks to maximize their potential.
+Opportunity Attacks, also known as “attacks of opportunity,” occur when a hostile creature moves out of your reach without Disengaging.

-First, let’s see what the Basic Rules have to say about opportunity attacks:
+First, let’s see what the 2024 D&D Free Rules have to say about Opportunity Attacks:

 Opportunity Attacks

-You can make an opportunity attack when a hostile creature that you can see moves out of your reach.
-To make the opportunity attack, you use your reaction to make one melee attack against the provoking creature.
+You can make an Opportunity Attack when a creature that you can see leaves your reach using its action, its Bonus Action, its Reaction, or one of its speeds.
+To make the Opportunity Attack, take a Reaction to make one melee attack with a weapon or an Unarmed Strike against the provoking creature.
 The attack occurs right before the creature leaves your reach.

 Sight

-The first clause of the above text mentions that you have to be able to see the creature when it moves out of your reach.
-This means that heavily obscuring an area or turning invisible are great options to avoid opportunity attacks.
+The rules mentions that you have to be able to see the creature when it moves out of your reach.
+This means that heavily obscuring an area or turning Invisible are great options to avoid Opportunity Attacks.

 Reach

 Usually, a creature’s reach is 5 feet.
-By only provoking opportunity attacks when you move out a creature’s reach, this actually puts creatures with a longer reach at a subtle disadvantage.
-If your reach is 10 feet, your enemies can move more freely within your reach, positioning themselves strategically without having to take opportunity attacks.
+By only provoking Opportunity Attacks when you move out of a creature’s reach, this actually puts creatures with a longer reach at a subtle disadvantage.
+If your reach is 10 feet, your enemies can move more freely within your reach, positioning themselves strategically without having to take Opportunity Attacks.

 Reaction

-You get one reaction per turn, but you don’t have to use it on your turn.
-When something activates your reaction, you can use it regardless of who’s turn is ongoing in the initiative order.
-This means opportunity attacks can be used strategically to maximize “once a turn” abilities, like the rogue’s Sneak Attack.
+You get one Reaction per turn, but you don’t have to use it on your turn.
+When something activates your Reaction, you can use it regardless of who’s turn is ongoing in the Initiative order.
+This means Opportunity Attacks can be used strategically to maximize “once a turn” abilities, like the Rogue’s Sneak Attack or the 2024 Paladin’s Smite.
 However, this does have a downside.
-Seeing as opportunity attacks only allow for one melee attack, any features that grant extra attacks cannot be activated.
+Seeing as Opportunity Attacks only allow for one melee attack, any features that grant extra attacks cannot be activated.

-This also poses a challenge to builds that have other important uses for their reaction.
-One such example is casters with access to counterspell or silvery barbs.
-Seeing as you can only make melee weapon attack as part of an opportunity attack (unless you have the War Caster feat), it is likely a better idea for caster classes to let an enemy retreat without attacking them, so they can potentially counter something later in the initiative.
+This also poses a challenge to builds that have other important uses for their Reaction.
+One such example is casters with access to Counterspell or Silvery Barbs.
+Seeing as you can only make a melee attack or Unarmed Strike as part of an Opportunity Attack (unless you have the War Caster feat), it is likely a better idea for caster classes to let an enemy retreat without attacking them, so they can potentially counter something later in the initiative.

 Disengage Action